-Little is know about Sarah Edwards' early life except that she was born in 1710 to James Pierpont, one of the foremost founders of Yale.
-Even as a young girl she was noted for her piety, and years before her marriage to Jonathan Edwards, when she was only thirteen, he said this of her:
+Little is known about Sarah Edwards' early life except that she was born in 1710 to James Pierpont, one of the foremost founders of Yale.
+Even as a young girl, she was noted for her piety, and years before her marriage to Jonathan Edwards, when she was only thirteen, he said this of her:

-At the age of seventeen she was married to Jonathan, the same year that he was ordained as a minister.
-They were of very different personalities; he was scholarly and introverted, and she outgoing and loved being with other people.
-But they both had the same love for God, and together made a remarkable household.
+At the age of seventeen, she married Jonathan the same year he was ordained as a minister.
+They were very different personalities; he was scholarly and introverted, and she was outgoing and loved being with others.
+But they both had the same love for God and made a remarkable household together.

 An Uncommon Union: Sarah Edwards As A Wife

-Upon marrying Jonathan, Sarah moved to his home in Northamption, Massachusetts where he worked as his grandfather's assistant in the parish.
-Solomon Stoddard was renowned as a preacher, and upon his death in February of 1729 left his grandson the largest, wealthiest, and most reputable congregation in Massachusetts colony.
+Upon marrying Jonathan, Sarah moved to his home in Northampton, Massachusetts, where he worked as his grandfather's assistant in the parish.
+Solomon Stoddard was renowned as a preacher, and upon his death in February of 1729 left his grandson the largest, wealthiest, and most reputable congregation in the Massachusetts colony.